 The most important step in delayed gratification is thinking through the consequences of your choices.
 Learn to control your impulses, and you’ll be not just healthier and happier, but more productive.

 Delayed gratification is a great way to optimize your productivity.
-To convince yourself to put in a little extra work now for a better outcome down the road:
+To convince yourself to put in a little extra work now for a better outcome down the road, practice the following.

 Without a reason to delay gratification, you’ll struggle to do it.
-Think through what you want to achieve and what you can do to get there.
+Think through which long term goals you want to achieve and what you can do to get there.
 It could be:

 Have you always wanted to run a marathon?
 If so, you’ll need to train for it.
 Although it’s tempting to sit on your couch and watch television, delayed gratification is what gets you to lace up your sneakers.